 - Cracking Open Snapchat Spectacles: Sunglasses that are more than meets the eye (TechRepublic)

-It's simple to dismiss Spectacles as a tech toy that will get limited use before being forgotten in a desk drawer.
-While that's definitely the case for plenty of pairs that doesn't mean they don't have their place.
+It's easy to dismiss Spectacles as a tech toy that will get limited use before being forgotten in a desk drawer.
+While that will likely be the case for plenty of pairs, that doesn't mean the wearables don't have practical uses.

-Promotional shots of Spectacles in use by sports teams and other organizations show off the perfect use: First-person perspectives of product demos, events, and even a behind-the-scenes look at daily operations.
+Promotional shots of Spectacles in use by sports teams and other organizations show off great use cases for the wearables: First-person perspectives of product demos, events, and a behind-the-scenes look at daily operations.

 Beyond being a great way to reach more customers on social media, Spectacles are also a preview of the future of wearable tech.
-Yes, the limitations on them (being locked into Snapchat and only taking 10-second videos) force them into a very small niche, but similar products are likely to come out in the future that look and feel like Spectacles with an added openness.
+Yes, the limitations on them (being locked into Snapchat and not being able to record longer videos) force them into a very small niche, but similar products are likely to come out in the future that look and feel like Spectacles with an added openness.

 Like it or not, the kind of instant media that Spectacles allow the average person to create is the new norm.
-The quicker an organization learns to take advantage of this new form of content creation the better off it will be.
+The quicker an organization learns to take advantage of this form of content creation, the better off it will be.